Links

 Maggie's Dead.com

 Margaret Thatcher was the 1980s Conservative prime minister who brought destruction to industries and working class communities like South Yorkshire.
 The deliberately engineered miners' strike smashed the unions.
-Repressive laws banned many forms of freedoms to party and protest.
+Repressive laws banned many freedoms to party and protest.
 Public assets were sold cheaply into private hands, and the bankers got massively richer.
-This is an unapologetic campaign to get Thatcher's death anthem to No.1 on her death, when it happens.
+Hardly surprising that many people anticipated this death with less than sympathy and respect.

 Manor Castle Green Party